 Leonard Peter Binamungu

-I am a Phd Research Student in the School of Computer Science, University of Manchester, United Kingdom where I work under Suzanne M. Embury.
+I am a Phd researcher in the School of Computer Science, University of Manchester, United Kingdom where I work under Suzanne M. Embury and Nikolaos Konstantinou.
 Our research is about Rigorous Approaches to Acceptance Test-Driven Development.
-We are interested in approaches and techniques to build correct and easy to evolve software systems that matter from the perspective of an end user.
-Particularly, we investigate the usefulness of approaches and techniques such as Test-Driven Development (TDD), Acceptance Test Driven Development (ATDD), and Behaviour-Driven Development (BDD) in building correct and easy to evolve software.
+We are interested in approaches and techniques to build correct and easy to evolve software systems, paying attention to capturing correct specifications that produce software with correct behaviours.
+Particularly, we investigate the usefulness of approaches and techniques such as Test-Driven Development (TDD), Acceptance Test Driven Development (ATDD), and Behaviour-Driven Development (BDD) in building correct and easy to evolve software systems.

-Our most recent focus is on the problem of duplication in acceptance tests.
-We are therefore investigating the causes of duplication in acceptance tests, duplication detection approaches and techniques, management, evolution and propagation of duplicates in acceptance tests.
+Our most recent focus is on the problem of semantic duplication in BDD specifications.
+We are investigating the causes of duplication in BDD specifications; approaches and techniques for duplication detection in BDD specifications; and management, evolution and propagation of duplicates in BDD specifications.

 SEED: Initially developed by Wai Suan as part of his MSc project under the supervision of Suzanne M. Embury, SEED is a tool for detecting and refactoring duplicates in cucumber suites.It can be downloaded through github where issues can be registered as well.

-Since Noevember 2009, I have been working as an academic staff in the Department of Computer Science and Engineering, University of Dar es Salaam where I teach various programming and software engineering courses.
-Currently, apart from my PhD research at the University of Manchester, I also do teaching assistance for the following undergraduate courses:
+Since Noevember 2009 todate, I have been working as an academic member of staff in the department of Computer Science and Engineering, University of Dar es Salaam where I teach various programming and software engineering courses.
+Currently, apart from my PhD research at the University of Manchester, I also do some graduate teaching assistance for the following course units:

 - Email:leonardpeter dot binamungu at manchester dot ac dot uk